 Hull University has replaced Freshers’ Week with Welcome Fest, which features a range of alcohol free events and reduced opening hours in their nightclubs due to lack of demand.
 Others are offering quizzes and meditation classes.

 There is, however, a way to go I feel before this epidemic for healthy living completely takes over the excess for which Fresher’s Week is historically renowned.

 Whichever bracket your teen may fall into, Freshers’ Week is a rite of passage and here are a few top tips to help them survive.

-- Even my social media savvy teen overlooked this initially, but facebook communities are where it all starts.
-Once the results are in and their university offer has been confirmed, they can join their university’s facebook community to get vital information on what is happening and order a Freshers’ Week wristband to guarantee reduced price entry to the main events, this is where the party starts.
-Wristbands are limited and whilst they can buy individual tickets for events when in situ, these make their life a whole lot easier and cheaper.
+- University facebook communities are where it all starts.
+Once the results are in and their university offer has been confirmed, they can join their university’s facebook community to get vital information on what is happening and order a Freshers’ Week wristband to guarantee reduced price entry to the main events.
+As well as the general university facebook community, there are also communities for their halls of residence, the societies and their course, to enable students to get to know each other virtually before they arrive.

 - Last but not least, amidst all the madness they need to buy their books and attend their course introductory social evenings.
 It is important for them to make sure they are ready to study on the first day of term.
 After all, that’s why they’re there!

 Have you been through this process in the past or recently?
 I would love to hear from you and if you have some more top tips please add them in the comments.

 Editors’ Note : This post was first published last year and has been updated with new information.